mingyang9642/Python-Assessment-2-Way-home-for-drunks/README.md

 This task is like a video game.
 It provides an existed 300*300 raster map as the background and requires us to generate 25 drunks from a pub (which locates at the centre of map) and let them move in a drunk way until they get one of their 25 houses.
 Their tracks should be displayed in some sort of density map in order to have a look about how they move.

 # Prerequisites
-Python 3.7 environment, which can be established by installing Anaconda 3 on the computer.
+Python 3.7 environment, which can be established by installing Anaconda 4 on the computer.
 Link: anaconda.com/distribution

 # Files/Directories
-There is only one file needed to be input from outside into Python, which is the 300*300 environment raster file(.txt).
+There is only one file needed to be input from outside into Python, which is the 300*300 environment raster file (.txt).
 In the file, the pub is denoted by 1, the houses by the numbers 10-250, and the empty spaces 0.
-Another two file are Python-coding files(.py), the structure is the same with the first assessment (one is model, and the other one is agentframework).
+Another two file are Python-coding files (.py), the structure is the same with the first assessment (one is model, and the other one is agentframework).

 # Coding progress
 The entire progress can be described in two words, difficult and fun.
 For a fresh programmer, it is not easy to convert a task written in words into a computer language, and eventually make the computer understand them.
 The reason why I chose the Drunks home project is because it has similarities with Assessment 1, which is an advanced and extended project.